Frequently Asked Advising Questions

 CS-LSA Students:

 LSA students must follow the College of LSA’s term withdrawal procedures.
-Contact the LSA Academic Advising Center in 1255 Angell Hall for details.
+Contact the LSA Academic Advising Center for details.

 CE, CS-Eng, and DS-Eng Students:

-You may withdraw from the term until the last day of classes.
-If you must drop all courses in the current term and it is prior to the first day of classes, you may withdraw using Wolverine Access.
-Otherwise, you must complete a withdrawal form (available in 145 Chrysler Center).
-If you withdraw after the ninth week of the current term, you cannot attend the next full term (not including Spring/Summer).
-Please contact the Scholastic Standing Committee for more information.
+You may withdraw from the term until the last day of classes in Wolverine Access.
+If you must drop all courses in the current term and it is prior to the first day of classes, you may email [email protected] for assistance withdrawing.

 Note to All Students: Lack of attendance does not automatically drop you from a course or a term.
 If you do not go through the proper procedure to withdraw from a term, you will receive an “ED” for the courses you are registered for and do not attend.
 This unofficial drop is computed as an “E” in your grade point average.
 Neither credit toward program (CTP) nor honor points (MHP) are earned.
 A “W” will appear on the transcript when it occurs after the first three weeks of the term (two weeks for a half term).
 In any case, the Scholastic Standing Committee or the Assistant Dean for Students may specify conditions for readmission.
 Disenrollment fees vary.
 A fee schedule, including deadlines, is printed in the University Time Schedule.